orenbaldinger/jsonschema/docs/validate.rst

         .. deprecated:: 3.0.0

             Use `TypeChecker.redefine` and
-            `jsonschema.validators.extend` instead of this argument.
+            `jsonschemanlplab.validators.extend` instead of this argument.

                 See `validating-types` for details.